qoomon/starlines/README.md

 ## Usage
 > [!NOTE]
-> It can take come time until the image is ready, depending on the amount of stargazers to fetch and process.<br>
+> It can take some time until the image is ready, depending on the amount of stargazers to fetch and process.<br>
 > If you are eager to watch the image generation workflows progress jump to [workflow runs](https://github.com/qoomon/starline/actions/workflows/create-starline.yaml).

 ### For GitHub Repositories